A Welcoming Church

 I wish I could have this conversation at every kitchen table in the parish.

-SOMETHING IS HAPPENING IN OUR COUNTRY Many people in our country are going to church less often than they used to or not at all.
+Many people in our country are going to church less often than they used to or not at all.
 The problem is reflected in our parish but is also one in all Catholic churches across the country, as well as in Protestant churches and in non-denominational churches.

 There are many reasons for this loss of attendance, some the fault of the churches themselves, some a change in the country.
 All of us need a conversation about this situation.